We can think of self-discipline as the ability to manage ourselves to reach our goals. But what allows us to do that?

 Kids develop self-discipline when they're motivated by something important to them.
 Playing with other kids requires them to manage their emotions and impulses.
 Making cookies requires them to wait until the cookies are baked.
 Getting good at soccer requires them to practice kicking over and over.

-Every time a child has to manage himself, he learns a strategy that helps him.
+Every time a child has to manage himself to reach his own goal, he learns a strategy that helps him.
 For instance, the children who are able to resist the treat are proficient at refocusing their attention to concentrate on something else.
 When the researcher leaves the room, they distract themselves.
 After one longing look at the marshmallow, a child will ignore it, instead pulling out the most interesting toy from the shelf.
 How did he learn this?
 By the repeated experience of wanting something badly enough that he regulated himself to get it.

 Are you worried that your child might eat the marshmallow?